Mr1llusion/RemoteShell/README.md

 ## Overview

 Welcome to the Remote Shell Project!
 This project consists of two main components: a server-side script and a client-side script.
-These scripts are designed for educational and ethical hacking purposes and provide the ability to establish a remote shell connection with a target machine, allowing for command execution, file operations, and even includes a keylogger feature.
+These scripts are designed for educational and ethical hacking purposes and provide the ability to establish a remote shell connection with a target machine, allowing for command execution, file operations, and even includes a keylogger feature for learning purposes.

-## License

-This project is licensed under the [MIT License](LICENSE), which grants you the freedom to use, modify, and distribute the code as long as you include the original copyright notice.
-See the [LICENSE](LICENSE) file for more details.

-**IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY** in accordance with the MIT License.
+**As a junior ethical hacker**, I'm sharing this project with the community to learn and collaborate together.

 ## Project Status